Rajiv Yuva Kiranalu: Implementation

 A web portal has also been established for implementation and monitoring of the programme.
 The first step is to identify the demand in the industries and potential of growth in these industries.
-The next step involves mobilization of the unemployed youth by the ground staff which includes the APM (assistant project manager), JRP (Job Resource Person), CF (Community Facilitator), CO (Community Organizers) and RP (Resoucre Persons).
+The next step involves mobilization of the unemployed youth by the ground staff which includes the APM (assistant project manager), JRP (Job Resource Person), CF (Community Facilitator), CO (Community Organizers) and RP (Resource Persons).
 Mobilization is also done through SHG's.
 RYK targets the bottom most level of the pyramid, hence villages and slum areas are also covered in the mobilization process.
 After the youth has been mobilized successfully, an electronic registration of candidates interested in taking up the training is done.
 The next step involves mapping the job opportunities available.
 The youth are trained in training centres working with RYK, where they are given industry specific skills.
 Finally, the gap between demand and supply is bridged by conducting placements.
 A post-placement follow up is also done to check the retention rate of candidates, address their grievances.